Chart Color Schemes

 Residential development activity is lower than average in Young according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers shows Young has had around 31 new homes approved each year over the past five financial years, totalling an estimated 156 homes.
-As of FY2026, 15 approvals have been recorded.
-Despite population decline, development activity has been adequate relative to population changes.
-New dwellings are developed at an average expected construction cost value of $528,000.
+Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Young has seen around 31 new homes approved each year over the past five financial years ending June 2021.
+This totals an estimated 158 homes.
+So far in the financial year 2026 (FY-26), 22 approvals have been recorded as of the latest data.
+Despite population decline, development activity has been adequate relative to other areas, which is positive for buyers.

 Frequently Asked Questions - Development